 9. Overdue Accounts

-9.1 If the Purchaser does not pay the outstanding Amount Owing on the accepted Tax Invoice by its due date, the Seller may charge the Purchaser a monthly overdue Fee ($100) plus interest, at rates equal to the overdraft lending rate charged by the Seller’s bank by daily balance and any discounts initially applied to the original transaction may be disallowed and debited back.
+9.1 If the Purchaser does not pay the outstanding Amount Owing on the accepted Tax Invoice by its due date, the Seller may charge the Purchaser a monthly overdue Fee (up to $100) plus interest, at rates equal at that time, to the overdraft lending rate charged by the Seller’s bank, calculated by daily balance and any discounts initially applied to the original transaction may be disallowed and debited back.
 Failure to Pay or to comply with DTM Distributors Ltd payment requests and Terms and Conditions.
 The Debtor or Purchaser further accepts any Overdue and Outstanding Tax Invoices and subsequent Tax Invoices with applied penalties and Fees.
 These Charges, including the original outstanding debt, will be contracted out to a registered Collection Agency for the collection of the said Outstanding Debt and charges.
-The Purchaser is liable for costs incurred in the collection of all overdue amounts.
+The Purchaser is liable for all costs incurred in relation to the collection of all overdue amounts.
 This may also be cause for the Debt Collection Agency to invoke the dissolution, winding up, bankruptcy, liquidation, insolvency or receivership, of the Purchaser or the Listed Company.

 10. Use of Information

-10.1 The Purchaser irrevocably authorises the Seller to receive, use and disclose information about the Purchaser, The Company, including Directors Names and contact details, from the Purchaser or any other person (including other members of Allied associations or compatible reselling or supply companies and any credit or debt collection agencies) to assist credit approval, debt collecting, direct marketing activities and management of any credit facility granted to the Purchaser.
+10.1 The Purchaser irrevocably authorizes the Seller to receive, use and disclose information about the Purchaser, The Company, including Directors Names and contact details, from the Purchaser or any other person (including other members of Allied associations or compatible reselling or supply companies and any credit or debt collection agencies) to assist credit approval, debt collecting, (Debtors Register), direct marketing activities and management of any credit facility granted to the Purchaser.

 10.2 The Purchaser must notify the Seller of any change in circumstances that may affect the accuracy of the information provided by the Purchaser to the Seller.